-Table 1 displays the major tasks for the Testing and Monitoring Plan (Attachment 06: Testing and Monitoring, 2024).
+Table 1 displays the major tasks for the testing and monitoring program as described in Attachment 06: Testing and Monitoring, (2024) and Attachment 08: Post-injection Site Care and Site Closure, (2024).
 This table displays the location of monitoring points, method of sampling, analytical technique applied, lab/custody procedures to be followed (if applicable), and the purpose of each item.
-Details on the frequency of the Testing and Monitoring Plan activities can be found in Attachment 05: Pre-operational Testing Program (2024) and Attachment 06: Testing and Monitoring (2024).
+Details on the frequency of the testing and monitoring program activities can be found in Attachment 05: Pre-operational Testing Program, (2024), Attachment 06: Testing and Monitoring, (2024), and Attachment 08: Post-injection Site Care and Site Closure, (2024).